goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

 `home` and `other` will be used to tell the loop which site is being built.
 More on that later...

-As with _The Basic Nav_ example above, the current page's URL needs to be captured for use in the loop.
+As with _The Basic Nav_ example above, the current page&rsquo;s URL needs to be captured for use in the loop.

 {% codeblock liquid caption="Capture the page's URL" %}
 {%raw%}{% assign thisUrl = page.url | remove: 'index.html' %}{%endraw%}